rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise4/README.md

 ## Configuring Application Metrics for Production

+### Preparing the Data Layer

+Before you can build a robust monitoring system, you must first ensure that the data you intend to monitor is correctly exposed and formatted.
+This section focuses on verifying that the SRE-instrumented application you deployed in the previous exercises is properly exposing its Prometheus metrics.
+This step is critical because it confirms the foundation of our observability stack is solid before we proceed with data collection.

 ### Step 1: Verify Current Metric Exposure

 First, confirm that your deployed application is properly exposing metrics in the Kubernetes environment: